 A rider heads

-uphill on Betty.
+uphill on Rattlesnake.
 The terrain is a mix of grass and stands of gambel oak.

 Note!
 These trails are on Utah Division of Wildlife Resources

 land, purchased with sportsmen dollars and set aside as the Orem Bench